kessler/websql-sugar/README.md

 # websql-sugar

-Using this to build data access layers on top of websql, e.g:
+Use this to build data access layers on top of websql, e.g:

 ```javascript
 var db = require('websql-sugar')({ name: 'mydb', version: '1.1' })